dbellt/azure-docs.es-es/articles/active-directory/authentication/howto-password-ban-bad-on-premises-agent-versions.md

 ## <a name="12250"></a>1.2.25.0

-Fecha de publicación: 1 de noviembre de 2018
+Fecha de lanzamiento: 1 de noviembre de 2018

 Correcciones: